BGSU Firelands Commencement

 This information is presented in lieu of a commencement rehearsal.

-The ceremony will last approximately one hour.
-The candidates will be presented to the president and will proceed row by row to the platform under the direction of the marshals.
+The ceremony will last approximately two hours.
+The candidates from each college will be presented to the president, and the candidates will proceed row by row to the platform under the direction of the marshals.
 Candidates will remain seated until their row moves to the aisle to proceed to the stage.
 The name of each graduate will be announced, and those persons graduating with honors will be recognized.
 Each candidate will pass in front of the diploma table, receive a diploma cover, and return to their original seat and be seated.

 After diploma covers have been issued, candidates will be asked to stand for the conferring of degrees.
-After degrees have been conferred, the Associate and Bachelor candidates will change their tassels from the right to the left.
-GradImages, a professional photography company, will be taking your picture as you wait in the assembly area prior to the ceremony and as you receive your diploma cover.
-Candid image will be taken before and after the ceremony.
+After degrees have been conferred, the candidates will change their tassels from the right to the left.
+GradImages, a professional photography company, will be taking your picture as you wait in line by the announcers’ podium, as you receive your diploma cover, and at the end of the stage ramp in front of the University banner.
 You will be sent proofs with no obligation to purchase.

 Every effort is made to ensure that the names of all graduates are listed in the commencement program.
 Please note that a graduates name may be omitted due to the request for records confidentiality (FERPA hold), student status &/or program printing deadlines.
 Please direct any questions regarding degree requirements, honors, mailing of diplomas, or other concerns to the Office of Registration and Records: 419-372-8435 or 419-372-8441.